-We have, from the house in which I lodge, a very extensive view of the ocean or gulf, and the roaring of the surf seems everlasting.
-I took a long stroll upon the beach shortly after my arrival.
-I suppose I walked four miles upon the hard white sand, and would occasionally put my foot in the foam of the salt wave: and sometimes for my amusement, would assume the authority of Canute of England, and with the same success.
 Moreover, I would, with my walking cane, attempt to pin down the wave, rolling upward on the smooth sloping beach, but in its recoil, it seemed to laugh at the attempt; and I thought this was very much like the attempt to fasten conviction upon sinful hearts; they slide away!
-Galveston is a new and very flourishing town on the eastern end of the Island.
+Galveston is a new and very flourishing town on the eastern end of the island.
 It has already a population of about three thousand, and is increasing every day.
-A prodigious number of houses' have gone up within a few months past.
+A prodigious number of houses have gone up within a few months past.
 They are generally frame buildings, one and two stories, painted white, and some of them are very neat.
 They are built in such numbers, and in so short a space of time, that it appears almost as if it were done by a company of fairies, working at night.

 "There are a goodly number of merchant vessels in port; one iron ship just from England, and nearly the whole of the Texan navy.
 I preached on board of the Commodore's vessel last Sabbath, to about one hundred and fifty, officers and men.
 There is no church yet erected, but preaching is held sometimes in a school-room, and sometimes in the courthouse.
 I have preached some fifteen or twenty sermons already, to houses generally crowded, and we should probably have twice as many out, if we could accommodate them.
 Two or three persons have, I trust, been this week soundly converted under my preaching.
 They are, I believe, the very first cases of conversion that ever took place on the island.
 Thank the Lord for this great honour conferred upon me, a poor, unworthy instrument!
 One of the persons spoken of, is a lady of high respectability, who had been on the island about three years, and had never heard a single sermon before she heard me, except one from a Catholic priest some time ago.
 And strange to tell, this first sermon she heard me preach was blessed to her awakening.
 She has since obtained a hope, and is one of the most interesting and satisfactory cases of conversion I ever knew in all my life.
+What makes it more remarkable, she is perhaps forty-five years of age, and was thought to be a Roman Catholic, having, in New York, been brought up in a Roman Catholic family.

 "Tuesday, 25th.
 Last Sabbath we had a very interesting communion occasion.
 Four were added to the church on profession, two of whom were publicly baptized.
 This was the first communion season of the Presbyterian church on the island.
 I had the pleasure of seeing brother Allen from Houston this morning.
 To-morrow I expect to set out for that place.
 I shall preach in the most populous towns of this Republic, until the roads become good, and then expect to labour in the country.
 My health, as usual, is very good, and I pass my time very agreeably; only I cannot help thinking, at times, about the loved ones left behind.
 You know my disposition, however, to turn away from all needless anxieties, and to look upon the path of duty, wherever it may lead, as a pleasant one, strewed with flowers.
 In this way I have more vigour, and am better able to serve my God.
-When absent, I take pleasure in preaching; when
+When absent, I take pleasure in preaching; when I return, I anticipate double pleasure in meeting helping me, I am resolved to be happy.

-I return, I anticipate double pleasure in meeting 'wife, children, and friends.'
-Come what will, God helping me, I am resolved to be happy.
+'wife, children, and friends.'
+Come what will, God